aws-samples/sqs-fargate-ddb-cdk-go/README.md

 ## Learn more

 The sample application is based on a [public AWS sample app](https://github.com/aws-samples/sqs-fargate-ddb-cdk-go) that deploys a message processing service using Fargate.
 See this AWS patterns post for more details: [Run message-driven workloads at scale by using AWS Fargate](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/run-message-driven-workloads-at-scale-by-using-aws-fargate.html).

+## Contributing

+We appreciate your interest in contributing to our project and are always looking for new ways to improve the experience for developers.
+We welcome feedback, bug reports, and even feature ideas from the community.
+Please refer to the [contributing file](CONTRIBUTING.md) for more details on how to get started.